-Sol Systems works with customers and partners to create opportunities that support the social, economic, and environmental well-being of the communities we work in, with a specific focus on under-resourced communities and those disproportionately impacted by climate change.
+Sol Systems works with customers, investors and partners to support the social, economic, and environmental well-being of the communities we work in, with a specific focus on under-resourced communities and those disproportionately impacted by climate change.

 In late 2021, Sol Systems completed a 915 kW community solar installation on the rooftop of FedEx Express Eckington Place station in Washington, D.C.
 FedEx is allocating a portion of the electricity bill credits generated by the solar installation, along with supplemental cash donations to local nonprofit SOME (So Others Might Eat) to offset the annual electricity costs of two SOME facilities.

 - Holliston High School (MA)

 - Brunswick High School (ME)

 In Partner Contributions